-- Construction and maintenance of public infrastructure; and - Development and provision of health and community services; and - Provision of general support services.
+Construction and maintenance of public infrastructure; and Development and provision of health and community services; and Provision of general support services.

-Specifically, the objective of the Vacant Farm Zone or Rural Conservation Zone Land rate category is to recognise the lower likelihood of development on this type of land as a result of planning and development restrictions or other encumbrances which limit the development opportunities and use of the land.
+Specifically, the objective of the vacant FZ or RCZ rate category is to recognise that the likelihood of development on this zoned land would may be subject to restrictions that some other vacant land may not be subject to.